 Targets: Biceps, triceps, deltoid, rhomboid, and trapezius muscles.
 Keeping the elbows shoulder width apart maximizes triceps isolation and stretching.

-Forearm, Bicep, Triceps, Chest Exercise
+resistance exercise equipment Hand, Wrist, Forearm, Biceps, Triceps, Chest Exercise

 Hold the HeartFlex horizontally in front of you with your palms facing up.
 Keep the HeartFlex straight and your elbows at your sides.
 Alternate arms by bending one elbow and raising your hand to your shoulder as you straighten the other elbow lowering your other hand towards your hip.
 Add wrist exercise by curling your wrist towards you on the upswing and extending your wrist on the downswing.

-Single Arm Forearm, Bicep, Triceps, Chest Exercise
+Hand, Wrist, Forearm, Biceps, Triceps, Chest Exercise

 Hold the HeartFlex diagonally in front of you with your palms facing in and your thumbs pointing up.
 Keep your lower hand against your hip on that hand's side of your body.
 Keep the HeartFlex straight and bend, then extend the elbow of the arm whose palm is up.
 When you bend your elbow rotate your hand around the axis of the HeartFlex towards your chest; as you extend your elbow rotate your hand around the axis of the HeartFlex away from you.